timothycohen/battleship/src/README.md

 - [x] players can place their ships at random
 - [ ] allow second player as computer
 - [x] show/hide toggle for own ships
+- [x] allow different sized boards option in the code
-- [ ] implement drag/drop instead of click for ship setup
+- [ ] make board size player selectable

 ### styling:
 - [x] new game form